jariou/omdk/docs/building-and-running-models.rst

 Building and running models
 ===========================

-The repository provides a variety of Python tools to build, test and run models end-to-end, including performing individual steps in this process.
-These tools include:
+The repository provides a Python toolkit for building, running and testing Oasis models end-to-end, including performing individual steps in this process.
+It includes:

 -  a Python class framework for working with Oasis models and model resources as Python objects (the ``models`` subpackage)